illinois-ceesd/mirgecom/doc/discretization.rst

 flux function as used in the volume: $h^*_e = h_{e}(\b{Q}^-, \b{Q}^+)$.

-In practice, when the fluid operators in :mod:`~mirgecom.inviscid`, :mod:`~mirgecom.euler`, and forthcoming (mirgecom.navierstokes) module go to calculate the flux for the divergence of the inviscid physical transport fluxes, they call the :meth:`~mirgecom.boundary.FluidBoundary.inviscid_divergence_flux` function, which for this adiabatic slip boundary, sets the boundary state, $\b{Q}^+$ by calling
+In practice, when the fluid operators in :mod:`~mirgecom.inviscid`, :mod:`~mirgecom.euler`, and :mod:`~mirgecom.navierstokes`, go to calculate the flux for the divergence of the inviscid physical transport fluxes, they call the :meth:`~mirgecom.boundary.FluidBoundary.inviscid_divergence_flux` function, which for this adiabatic slip boundary, sets the boundary state, $\b{Q}^+$ by calling